When do I need Marine Insurance

 The Risks Realised

 In the event that things go wrong at sea, the task of successfully salvaging a container vessel and your goods is an immensely complex one.
-This requires engineering expertise, whilst navigating strict environmental rules.
+This requires engineering expertise, all the while navigating strict environmental rules.

-This ultimately means substantial costs associated with any recovery undertaking.
-This is a cost that has to be shared by the shippers and consignees.
+This ultimately means substantial costs associated with any recovery undertaking and these costs are shared by the shippers and consignees.

 In circumstances where the ship or cargo has undergone losses to save the voyage, the shipowner may declare a General Average.